workingDog/Gpsd4Scala/readme.md

     linker !
 Start
     Thread.sleep(1000)

+Commands can also be sent to the gpsd daemon such as:
+    linker !
+Version
+    linker !
+Poll
+    linker !
+Watch(true, true, true, 0, true, true, "", "")
+    linker !
+WatchThis(WatchObject(Some(true)))

+Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a second.

 The collector is where the data arrives, this is where you do something with it.
 Here is the typical structure of a collector actor showing the data arriving with the Collector(obj) message: